torvalds/linux/Documentation/userspace-api/media/drivers/camera-sensor.rst

 the sensor's **pixel array** is specified by ``V4L2_CID_PIXEL_RATE`` in the same sub-device.
 The unit of that control is pixels per second.

-Register list based drivers need to implement read-only sub-device nodes for the purpose.
+Register list-based drivers need to implement read-only sub-device nodes for the purpose.
 Devices that are not register list based need these to configure the device's internal processing pipeline.